Gagniuc/GHDNA-hash-function/README.md

 # GHDNA hash function

 A cryptographic hash function is a one-way function which provides a unique signature for any variable length sequence.
 Thus, any input leads to a unique output signature of a constant length.
 GHDNA is an experimental hash function that takes a DNA sequence as an argument and provides a unique signature in the output.
 The signature provided by the function is a constant length sequence.
+This project contains a series of independent applications that use the GHDNA hashing function.
+Some of them are used for testing, and others are used as demo applications.

 This experimental hash function also uses a new algorithm called Dynamic Block Allocation (DBA), which can be found [[here](https://github.com/Gagniuc/Dynamic-Block-Allocation-algorithm)]